ahmedsamirio/jekyll-now/_posts/2021-5-11-Twitter-Crawler.md

 Now it was just a matter of running the script, and then preparing the data in a format which enables answering the questions the I had in mind, which will be reserved for another post.

+To make a dataset on your own, you can use the script provided in the following repo.
 Github repo: <https://github.com/ahmedsamirio/twitter-crawler>